MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/includes/fields-obsolete-baseapp.md

 |5200|Employee|19|Picture|Will be removed in a later release.|
 |5600|Fixed Asset|22|Picture|Will be removed in a later release.|

-For more information about Media Data Type, see [Media Data Type](../../developer/methods-auto/media/media-data-type.md) documentation.
+For more information about Media Data Type, see [Media Data Type](../developer/methods-auto/media/media-data-type.md) reference documentation.

 A field that is related to VAT Registration Number validation is no longer in use, because the feature was replaced EU VAT Registration No. Validation Service Setup [!INCLUDE[prodshort](prodshort.md)].
 The field is marked as ObsoleteState:Pending.

 |Table ID|Field ID|Comments|
 |--------|--------|--------|